Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 Okay, it’s final verdict time…

-But if you’ve read the full review, and not just skipped to the bottom of the review, you likely already know where I stand with the Shokz OpenSwim.
+But if you’ve read the full review and not just skipped to the bottom, you likely already know where I stand with the Shokz OpenSwim.

-The slim design, comfortable fit, clear and rich sound, and the bone conduction of the music makes it the best waterproof MP3 player for hitting the pool.
+The slim design, comfortable fit, clear and rich sound, and the bone conduction of the music make it the best waterproof MP3 player for hitting the pool and getting a killer swim workout under your Speedo, er, belt.

-For swimmers who want to listen to music in the water, and are fed up with the uneven performance of waterproof earbuds, the Shokz OpenSwim are an excellent addition to your workouts.
+For swimmers who want to listen to music in the water and are fed up with the uneven performance of waterproof earbuds, the Shokz OpenSwim is an excellent addition to your swim training.

 Bone conduction headphones clear sound